Lincoln’s Favorite Cake

 • eggs: Eggs are important in baking because their protein provides structure, they are a natural leavener trapping air that expands during baking, and they add moisture to baked goods.

 • Buttermilk: Buttermilk adds a tangy flavor and yields tender baked goods.
 When purchasing buttermilk, look for simple, natural ingredients such as “cultured milk”.
-If you don’t have any on-hand, Its simple to make your own: Place 1 T. vinegar or lemon juice into a liquid measuring cup and add cream or whole milk until it reaches the 1 c. measure line and let it sit for a few minutes.

 • Almond Extract: All-natural almond extract is made from bitter almonds or pits of stone fruits (like apricots) soaked in alcohol.
 Avoid using artificial almond extract, as it tastes bitter and lacks the depth of natural almond flavor.